n8fr8/WindFarm/events/2015/WindFarm0-Harvard-2015.md

 ###DAY ONE: Discusions, Demoes and Dreams

 Day one will be a semi-private session of invited participants and members of the Berkman community.
 We will try to find common ground between our various efforts in non-Internet, nearby, "mesh" communication systems, while having room to share our divergent views on what the future of device-to-device communications will look like.
-We will hear from everyday people, activists, aid workers and others who have direct experience being and working in places where all traditional communcations are down, or are otherwise not viable.
+We will hear from everyday people, activists, aid workers and others who have direct experience being and working in places where all traditional communications are down, or are otherwise not viable.
 We will have the chance to share with eachother our coolest, cutting edge demoes and/or our actually shipping, production ready products.
 Finally, we'll attempt to come away with some basic ideas for collaboration moving forward, which might be helped by sharing a few beers and dinner.

-*Morning*
-- 8:30am: Coffee and Bagels
-- 9:30am: The Inspiration and Hope for Wind
-- 10am-11am: Stories From the Disconnects and the Dark Spots
-- 11am-12:00pm: Solutions in our Midst: Presentations By Participants

-*Lunch (provided): 12:00-1:30pm*

-*Afternoon*
-- 1:30-2:30pm: Solutions in our Midst: Presentations By Participants
-- 2:30-3:30pm: Open Discussion and Reflection
-- 3:30pm-5:00pm: Proposals for Collaboration
-- 5pm-7pm: Happy Hour at Cambridge Commons

-*Dinner (to be organized): 7pm-?*

 ##DAY TWO: Have Fun and Break Things!

 Day two will be more open to a larger community, and will include a more diverse set of participants, including students from the local colleges and high schools.
 The aim is to expand our theoretical discussions from day one into a hands-on, "live action" game situation, where we can see how different apps, tools, prototypes and services fare when put int the hands of real people.
 Our hope is to be able to test released solutions at some sort of scale, meaning 30-50 people, potentially.
 We will be using the Harvard campus as our game space, and the variations on capture the flag and scavenger hunts as the basis of the games, but with all communication occuring via the apps provided.

-- 10am-11am: Game 1 - Meet to Organize Teams, Roles and Scenarios
-- 11am-12:30pm: Wind Game 1
-- 12:30pm-1pm: Report backs
-- 1pm-2pm: Lunch
-- 2pm: Game 2 - Meet to Organize, etc
-- 2:30-3:30pm: Wind Game 2
-- 3:30-4pm: Report backs and Reflections on the Day!